TieuLongPhan/template/README.md

-# template
+# Template for github repository

-template for repository
+This repository is the template for a standard github repository for method development.